glowform/reproducible_research_2025/lessons/RR_assignment_6.md

 As Dev1 change to feature1 branch. \
 Add text to file6.txt (remember to use single `>`).
 Stage commit and push the changes.

 Switch to Dev2 and feature1 branch.
-Don't, pull.\
+Don't pull.\
 Same as above, modify, commit and push the file6.txt.

 At this point two developers made changes to the same file, so we're going to have a conflict when merging.